TangoGroup/churchmetrics-api/sections/regions.md

 ## Get regions

 * `GET /regions.json` will return a list of all regions
-* Data includes list of all campuses within each region
+* Data includes list of all campus ids within each region

 ```
 [{